 During my first year the ranch went through many changes.
 Sure, last year I said that it’s good to be home right away.
 But seriously, the first ten months actually were hard.
 I was so road weary from the three previous years I barely noticed exactly how tough it was until fall started to appear this year and the pace began to slow a bit.

 Through it all, God led me, soothed me, counseled me and sent help when I couldn’t manage alone anymore.

-I’m a little sad that Cole sold Kendra’s Gray Mare.
+I’m a little sad that Cole sold the Gray Mare.
 Still, she’ll winter in a warm barn now.
-Besides, the bikes are in the cottage with me again.
 Cole also sold the cows and the three-year-old calf.
 New Roommate now tends the pastures and the chickens so I only fill in when both she and Cole are away.
 With the chicken house almost completely refurbished, requiring half the time to care for the flock, I’m now free to focus upon my work.